studentkittens/lncs-pandoc/paper.md

 ~~~

 This is the way synchronization is realized when using `git`.
 By default only
-meta data is synchronized.
+metadata is synchronized.
 To get the real content the `git annex get
-<filename>`-command have to be run on the specific file.
-Wild cards are also
+<filename>`-command has to be run on the specific file.
+Wildcards are also
 supported.

 ~~~bash
     $ git annex get <file-name.ext>
 ~~~

-The is also a more fine grained usage possible.
+There is also a more fine grained usage possible.
 For a more complete introduction
 guide see *git annex walkthrough* @gawalk.

-Committing files on every change might seem very uncomfortable, because of the
+Committing files on every change might seem very uncomfortable, because
-reason there is a monitoring daemon included in `git annex`.
+there is a monitoring daemon included in `git annex`.
 To automate the
 complete procedure the daemon can be started by running `git annex watch`.
 Now
 all files copied to the directory are added and committed to automatically.

 ## Git-annex assistant {#assistant}

 The assistant tool allows `git-annex` to implement a completely automated
-synchronization, similar to the way like Dropbox Client works.
+synchronization, similar to the way like Dropbox client works.
 The `git-annex`
 assistant can be started with the `git annex assistant --auto`-command.
 By
 default only meta data is synchronized.
 Applying the `--content` option to the
 git annex assistant client will tell `git-annex` to synchronize the content too.